abazari/abazari.github.io/_publications/publications.md

 * Directional total generalized variation (DTGV) and shearlet method for image reconstruction.
 * A high-order kernel smoothing model with shearlet transform for Image restoration.
 * Three-dimensional MRI reconstruction via weighted difference of isotropic-anisotropic TV method.
-* Reza Abazari, Kenan Yildirim, Numerical study of the 2D Cahn-Hilliard model of phase separation with logarithmic potential function.
+* Numerical study of the 2D Cahn-Hilliard model of phase separation with logarithmic potential function.